 The Counseling and Assistance Program for Students provides FREE and CONFIDENTIAL counseling for SCC students.
 The services include:

-If you are an SCC student and need counseling services, please contact Kalika Jantzen at firstname.lastname@example.org or 402-437-2286.
+If you are an SCC student and need counseling services, please contact Kalika Jantzen at email@example.com or 402-437-2286.
 If you are already working with an SCC CAPS counselor/intern, please contact that person directly.
 Services are available at a SCC location near you if needed.
 CAPS continues to encourage students to attend appointments virtually at this time if possible.
 Please read attached document for more information.Updated Informed Consent for CAPS

 Our counselors can help individuals, couples and families struggling with:

 Stress: a state of mental tension and worry caused by problems in your life, work, etc.

 Anxiety: a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

 Depression: a mood disorder marked especially by sadness, inactivity, difficulty in thinking and concentration, feelings of dejection and hopelessness.

 Grief and Trauma: keen mental suffering or distress over affliction or loss; a deeply distressing or disturbing experience.

 Diversity Concerns: understanding each individual is unique, and recognizing individual differences along the dimensions of race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs or other ideologies.